angular/angular/aio/content/guide/migration-solution-style-tsconfig.md

 All project tsconfigs will extend from this base which contains the common options used throughout the workspace.

-2. Adding a solution `tsconfig.json` at the root of the workspace.
+2. Adding the solution `tsconfig.json` file at the root of the workspace.
-This tsconfig will only contain references to project-level tsconfigs and is only used by editors/IDEs.
+This `tsconfig.json` file will only contain references to project-level tsconfigs and is only used by editors/IDEs.

 As an example, the solution `tsconfig.json` for a new project is as follows:
 ```json